odipar/manikin/_posts/2021-03-19-my-first-post.md

 That is why I prefer Scala, a programming language that elegantly marries both FP and Object Orientation.

 #### Place Oriented Programming
-However, there is one thing I dislike, and that's *shared* mutable state (and boilerplate!).
+However, there are two things I dislike, and that's *shared mutable state* and *boilerplate*.
 Most OO programs mutate state *in place* and that always gives me a lot of headaches.

 I'm not the only one who has a problem with mutable state: